Longtime Humanitarian Killed in Somalia

 Tonelli had worked with Somalis in Somalia and neighboring Kenya for 33 years, setting up clinics to fight tuberculosis and creating awareness about AIDS and the harmful effects of female circumcision.

-In June, the High Commissioner for Refugees presented her with this year’s $100,000 Nansen Refugee Award in recognition of her work.
+Ruud Lubbers, the U.N.
+High Commissioner for Refugees, said the agency was devastated by Tonelli’s death.
+In June, Lubbers had presented Tonelli with the agency’s $100,000 Nansen Refugee Award in recognition of her work.

 ``She dedicated her life to helping others, carrying out her noble mission in remote, difficult places little noticed by the outside world,″ Lubbers said in a statement. ``In doing so, she touched the lives of thousands of people, demonstrating that individuals can still make a huge difference.
 We mourn the loss of a truly great woman.″